Parent’s Guide to Discipline and Appeals

 When it comes to the discipline of non-players the process is different.

-A teams head coach is responsible for dealing with the negative behaviour of the players on their team and their own bench staff with the support of their Divisions Convenor/Director, KMHA D&A and KMHA Risk Management and Safety.
+A teams head coach is responsible for dealing with the negative behaviour of the players on their team and their own bench staff with the support of their Divisions Convenor/Director, and the Coordinator Risk Safety & Conduct Management.
 A teams coach is not responsible for dealing with the negative behaviour of other KMHA volunteers or parents.

 If a parent feels that another parents behaviour is negatively impacting other KMHA members they can either speak to their teams coach who can refer the issue to the Division Convenor/Director who can either take action or direct the issue to the correct KMHA Executive member to deal with.